 - Yellow/orange fruits like apricots, cantaloupes, papaya, mangoes, nectarines, and peaches.

-Here are a few tips to help you increase your beta carotene levels:
+Here are 3 simple tips to help you increase your beta carotene levels in your skin:

 Chop or juice beta-carotene-rich foods to help release the beta carotene.
 You can eat carrot sticks or juice carrots in a smoothie with kale (I like to add an apple and berries).